arpita-tudip/E-Commerce-Backend/README.md

 ## Running the Project Locally

-To run the e_commerce_1 project locally, follow these steps:
+To run the ecommerce_backend project locally, follow these steps:

 ### Prerequisites